-This federal incentive lets you claim 26% of the cost of your new system’s installation as a credit on your federal tax return.
-This generous tax credit will be available for a limited time- the credit amount will drop down to 22% in 2023 and continue to decrease until it is completely phased in 2024.
+This federal incentive lets you claim 30% of the cost of your new system’s installation as a credit on your federal tax return.
+This generous tax credit will be available for a limited time- the credit amount will continue to decrease until it is completely phased in 2030.

 Solar Financing Options